pnp/blog/content/post/working-with-custom-connectors-in-power-platform-for-beginners.md

 (We provided the same information at the last part, where we needed to give those to the https request, remember?.
-When we're done, select
-\"Import\" to finish this step.
+When we're done, select "Import" to finish this step.

 {{< image alt="custom-connector-7.png" src="images/blog/working-with-custom-connectors-in-power-platform-for-beginners/custom-connector-7.png" >}}

 feels familiar?

 Now it's time to actually create the connector.
-Select \"Create connector\" in the upper right corner and keep your fingers crossed
+Select "Create connector" in the upper right corner and keep your fingers crossed

 Usually you get a success notification :white_heavy_check_mark: above the upper navigation.